SatoruMuro/SAM2GUIfor3Drecon/README.md

 Double-click `SegRef3D.exe` to start the application.

+> 🕒 **Note:** On first launch, the application may take some time to start, as it unpacks resources internally.
+Subsequent launches will be faster.

 > ⚠️ SAM2-based features (AI segmentation and tracking) require an NVIDIA GPU and installed CUDA-compatible drivers.
 If unavailable, related buttons will be disabled automatically.

 ---